FAQs for Offer in Compromise Rules

 Update Jan.
-10, 2014 — For the most current information on the Offer in Compromise progam, including fees, please see the Offer in Compromise page.
+10, 2014 — This information may have been superseded by subsequent changes.
+For the most current information on the Offer in Compromise program, including fees, please see the Offer in Compromise page.

 1. What is the Tax Increase Prevention and Reconciliation Act of 2005 (TIPRA)?